linked-db/linked-ql/site/overview.md

 ### Result: _A Universal Database Contract_

-> In addition to changing _how the application contract is expressed and enforced_ — from manual to automatic — LinkedQL also changes _how the application deals with the various database engineering details_ — engine, dialect, topology — from implementation-specific coupling to a universal contract that everything else sits behind, while the application maintains consistent logic.
+In addition to changing _how the application contract is expressed and enforced_ — from manual to automatic — LinkedQL also changes _how the application deals with the various database engineering details_ — engine, dialect, topology — from implementation-specific coupling to a universal contract that everything else sits behind, while the application maintains consistent logic.

+Combined, applications get a universal, self-governed database contract that automatically resolves all the moving parts — from logical, runtime, and lifecycle convergence, to engine, dialect, and topology details.

 ```js
 // The same interface — across backends and evironments